Restaurant licenses and permits: The 11 you need to open your food business

 LinkedinTwitter

-If you've thought about opening a restaurant and operating it legally, you must have the proper restaurant permits and licenses onboard.
-And many cities, counties and states require you to have adequate restaurant insurance coverage before you can apply.
+If you’ve considered opening and operating a restaurant legally, you must have the proper restaurant permits and licenses onboard.
+Many cities, counties, and states require you to have adequate restaurant insurance coverage before you can apply.

 While restaurant rules, laws and regulations vary by city, county and state, these 10 are the most common licenses and permits needed to open a restaurant anywhere.
 And even if they’re not required, many of these (think outdoor seating and music!) might help to enhance your business.

-To know what’s required in your area, be sure to check with your local government.
+To know what’s required in your area, check with your local government.
+Jump ahead to learn about:

 1. Restaurant business license